A future without Dupuytren disease.

 - DRG produces and hosts educational videos for both academic and lay viewers.

-- Dr. Eaton provides free one-on-one patient consultations with Dupuytren sufferers by phone, email, video conference, and in-office.
+- Dr. Eaton provides one-on-one patient consultations with Dupuytren sufferers by phone, email, video conference, and in-office.